xintrea/monitoring-sp/readme.txt

 Dependency
 ----------

-Python
+1. Python
+2. SQLite3
-SCMXX - for send SMS message by COM-port
+3. scmxx - SCMXX package for send SMS message by COM-port
+4. snmp - SNMP client

 How to use